The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 - No timer

 The simple design features just three buttons—the middle circle turns it on and off and cycles through the sounds, plus two volume buttons.
 It’s much smaller than the other picks on this list, too.
 This means it isn’t cumbersome to attach to your baby’s stroller, carrier or car seat (just be sure to remove it when you’re in the car since it’s not safe to have anything attached to their seat when driving!).
-It’s also durable—it’s drool, dust, and drop-resistant.
+It’s also durable—it’s drool, dust and drop-resistant.
 The Rest Go comes in five aesthetically pleasing colors for those who are into that kind of thing (like me).
-You can even register for a bundle with the Hatch Rest so you have an extra on hand.
+You can even register for a pack of two so you have an extra on hand.

 I bought this right after it launched, so I’ve had it for a while and have used it a lot.
 Although it’s well-loved among parents, I think there are a few things that would make it better; namely, it lacks a few convenient features that we think make life easier.

-There is only one button to turn it on and off and also scroll through the sound options.
+There’s only one button to turn it on and off and also scroll through the sound options.
 To turn it on and off, you press and hold the circle button.
-Once on, you use that same button to cycle through the sounds and it takes a while to go through the ten options.
+Once on, you use that same button to cycle through the sounds and it takes a while to go through the 10 options.
+“Great variety of sounds but on/ off button is funky—you have to press and hold the center button first, but you can’t tell if it’s on until you press the volume increase button,” one Babylist parent said in their review.
 As you scroll through, the sounds sort of fade in, taking a second to start playing (one user said it takes 2-3 seconds, which I confirmed).
 There also is no indication that you’ve cycled through all of your options.
 This can be inconvenient when you’re trying to find your preferred sound while soothing a fussy baby.

 It also has no battery indicator light, making it hard to tell how full the battery is while charging or when it’s even due for a charge.
-The battery life is only 15 hours, which is why we think this is a good pick for parents looking for something to take on quick outings, although it works while charging, so it could also work for weekend trips or vacations if you don’t forget the charger (Hatch says it should take about two hours to charge fully from empty).
+The battery life is only 15 hours, which is why we think this is a good pick for parents looking for something to take on quick outings, although it works while charging, so it could also work for weekend trips or vacations, as long as you don’t forget the charger.
+(Hatch says it should take about two hours to charge fully from empty).
 And as with any of the portable sound machines on this list, the battery life can vary depending on settings—the louder you play it the faster it’ll drain.

 Best for Calming Baby Quickly